Council Tax and Non-Domestic Rates

 For business owners with arrears of non domestic rates, it is important to reach a payment arrangement with the enforcement company on receipt of the Notice of Enforcement.
 If the business trades from a shop, office or warehouse etc it is very simple for a bailiff to gain ‘peaceful entry’ into the premises through an unlocked door.
 Items needed for a business are only exempt if their value is below £1,350!!

 In order to avoid a bailiff visit (and incurring an enforcement fee of £235), a payment proposal must be agreed within the time frame outlined on the Notice of Enforcement.
 You must be given a minimum of seven ‘clear days’ notice before a bailiff can visit your property.
 This period of time is referred to as the ‘Compliance stage’.

 Bailiff fees cannot be avoided by paying the council direct.
 Once an account has been passed to a bailiff company and a Notice of Enforcement issued, the Compliance fee of £75 and any other fees form part of the debt.
 Legislation stipulates that the Compliance fee should be deducted first and the balance of the payment split on a ‘pro rata’ basis.
 Full details can be read here.

 If a Liability Order has been obtained, the local authority would be able to ask your employer to make deductions from your salary to pay towards your council tax arrears.
 Guidance on an Attachment of Earnings Order can be read here.

 If a Bailiff/enforcement agent has threatened that you could be sent to prison if you do not pay please be assured that such a threat is not correct.
 Committal proceedings rely on two very specific grounds; either wilful refusal or culpable neglect.
 This page should put your mind at rest.

 Commentary from Bailiff Advice Online

-A simple overview of the Taking Control of Goods Regulations 2013 can be read here.
+Lastly, our Simplified Guide to the Taking Control of Goods Regulations 2013 can be read here